 Our goal with this post is not to sway you one way or the other but to give you some helpful guidance to make the best decision for YOU!

-Of course, if you do decide to rent your house, we would love to help you get your home ready, find the best tenant, and have great success as a landlord.
+Of course, if you do decide to rent your house, we would love to help you get your home ready, find the best resident, and have great success as a landlord.

 But, if you’re on the fence and trying to figure everything out, then keep reading.